 Mr. Sommers is also experienced in non-class action litigation.
 He represented TBG Inc., a multi-billion dollar privately-held overseas corporation, in a multi-party, complex action alleging fraud in a corporate acquisition and represented individuals in connection with investigations brought by the United States Securities and Exchange Commission.
 He also has represented publicly traded corporations in the prosecution and defense of claims.
 Mr. Sommers has litigated cases covering a wide-range of industries including the financial services, computer software, pharmaceutical, insurance, real estate and telecommunications industries among others.
 In addition, he has substantial experience in cases presenting complex accounting and auditing issues.

 Mr. Sommers is recognized as a thought leader on the subjects of securities and class action litigation and is a frequent speaker on those topics both to other lawyers and institutional investors.
 He has been quoted on these topics in a variety of publications, such as The Wall Street Journal, The Washington Post, Bloomberg BNA, and Law360.
-Mr. Sommers is a member of the advisory board of the Bloomberg BNA Securities Litigation & Law Report and served on Law360’s Securities Editorial Advisory Board.
+Mr. Sommers served as a member of the editorial advisory boards of Bloomberg BNA Securities Litigation & Law Report and Law360 Securities.
 Benchmark Plaintiff has recognized him as a litigation star in multiple years.
-He also currently serves as a member of the Markets Advisory Council of the Council of Institutional Investors.
+He currently serves as Chairman of the Markets Advisory Council of the Council of Institutional Investors and is a member of the Securities Litigation Committee of the National Association of Public Pension Attorneys.
 He has been named a Washington, D.C.
-Super Lawyer each year from 2011 through 2017, and has been awarded Martindale-Hubbell’s highest rating of AV Preeminent®.
+Super Lawyer each year from 2011 through 2019, and has been awarded Martindale-Hubbell’s highest rating of AV Preeminent®.
 He served as Chairman and Vice-Chairman of the Investor Rights Committee of the Corporation, Finance and Securities Law Section, District of Columbia Bar, and through the years has been a guest lecturer at Columbus School of Law at the Catholic University of America; Georgetown Law Center; and George Washington University Law School.

 Mr. Sommers attended Union College, where he earned a B.A., magna cum laude, in Political Science, and graduated from George Washington University Law School.